thin-edge/thin-edge.io/docs/src/requirements/child-devices.md

      - Configuration Managements<br/>
      - Software Managements Plugin API<br/>

-- **Requirement 2:** Where thin-edge provides child-device support it uses according meachnisms from the Cloud to appear according data/functionality as own device underneath the thin-edge device in the Cloud.
+- **Requirement 2:** Where thin-edge provides child-device support it uses corresponding Clouds' child device meachnism, to associate data/functionality of that child-device as own device underneath the thin-edge device.

 - **Requirement 3:** When data is pushed to thin-edge for a child-device, thin-edge will take care that the child-device exists in the Cloud, and creates it if needed.

 - **Requirement 4:** Thin-edge is stateless in terms of child devices.
 I.e. it does not store a list of child-devices of even a state of those.
 All knowledge about child-devices is in the applications that provide/consume data and functionality from/to child-devices.